 (sap.ui.table.AnalyticalColumn, property: summed)

-For aggregating numbers with different units of measurements, show an asterisk (*) in the aggregation rows.
+When aggregating amounts with different units of measurement, show an asterisk (*) in the aggregation rows.

 - Offer aggregation on measures, but not on objects or attributes.

 - Avoid aggregations on the first three columns for the default delivery.
 As soon as grouping is used together with aggregations, collapsing a group shows the aggregation on the group header.
 This conflicts with the group name.